raffaelfoidl/maDMP-evaluation/README.md

 Since the JSON-LD maDMP was surprisingly short in content, a manual look into the source maDMP revealed that there are a lot of fields that are not actually part of the RDA-DMP Common Standard and thus, not queryable with our approach.
-From this assessment, one can conclude that the maDMP is of poor quality.
+From this assessment, one can conclude that there is still room for improvement.

 ### 12.jsonld